markrjr/Mixen/salut/README.md

 ## Installation

-To install the library simple download the AAR from [here](http://google.com), and add it to your project's build.gradle file.
+To install the library simply download the AAR from [here](http://google.com), and add it to your project's build.gradle file.

 ## Usage